MONGOLIA

 THE STAGES

-The adventure begins in a big way with an epic first stage in which we will cover 122 kilometres and 1620 metres of accumulated altitude gain.
+The adventure begins in style, with an epic first stage in which we will cover 119 kilometres and 1400 meters of accumulated altitude gain.
 We set off from Ulaanbaatar, cycling through the streets of the capital.
-The large avenues give way to narrower streets until, finally, we take one of the connecting roads that will take us further and further away from the city.
-At kilometre 35, we leave the asphalt – which we will hardly set foot on again for a week of adventures – and enter the overwhelming Mongolian wilderness via a series of dirt tracks.
-Over the next 30 kilometres we will cross several high passes as we feel the vastness of the country embrace us.
+The large avenues give way to narrower streets until, finally, we take one of the connecting roads that will take us further and further away from the city, entering the overwhelming Mongolian wilderness via a series of dirt tracks.
+As we leave the familiar civilisation behind and enter the nature, we start to get used to these immense landscapes.
+Our sight covers more and more distance.

 Tonight we will sleep in our first Ger Camp under an incredible blanket of stars.